TezosTaqueria/taqueria-scaffold-taco-shop/README.md

 Click the `order` button and then authorize the transaction in Temple Wallet

-Once completed, you will see the value of `available_tacos` decrease in the dApp by the number of tacos you order
+Once completed, you will see the value of `available_tacos` decrease by the number of tacos you ordered